Disappearance of Suzy Lamplugh: Disappearance

 One witness said that he had seen a "couple arguing" between 2:00 and 2:30 pm in the area.
 Another sighting saw Lamplugh driving erratically from Shorrolds Road, arguing with the man in the car, causing the witness to swerve to avoid a collision.
-Her white Ford Fiesta (registration B396 GAN) was sighted poorly parked outside a garage opposite 123 Stevenage Road, about 1 mi away, by several witnesses at various points in the afternoon.
+Lamplugh's white Ford Fiesta (registration B396 GAN) was sighted poorly parked outside a garage opposite 123 Stevenage Road, about 1 mi away, by several witnesses at various points in the afternoon.
 However, Barbara Whitfield, a close friend of Lamplugh's, insisted that she had seen her driving with a man north up the Fulham Palace Road at around 2:45 pm.
 Whitfield waved to Lamplugh as she cycled south down the road, but Lamplugh was talking to her passenger and did not see her.
 As Whitfield was the only witness that day who actually knew Lamplugh, her sighting was afforded significant weight.
 A woman living at 139 Stevenage Road also reported possibly seeing Lamplugh with a smartly dressed man by the spot where her car was seen parked.

 The entrances to Fulham F.C.'s Craven Cottage on Stevenage Road, where Lamplugh was seen struggling with a man in a dark-coloured, left-hand drive BMW driving south.

 By 3:30 pm, Lamplugh's colleagues at the estate agency were becoming concerned that she had not returned.
 At 4:30 they travelled to 37 Shorrolds Road to discover she wasn't there.
-At 5:30, they called the police to report her missing.
+At 5:30, they called police to report her missing.
 At 10:00 pm, a police officer found Lamplugh's car parked in the same spot at which it had been sighted that afternoon, next to another house for sale.
 The vehicle appeared to have been parked in haste, as the driver's door was unlocked, the handbrake was not enabled and the key was missing.
 The car was parked poorly and was partly overlapping a garage.
 Lamplugh's purse was found in the car, but neither her own keys nor the keys to 37 Shorrolds Road were found.
 The driver's seat was pushed back to a position from which Lamplugh would not have been able to drive the car, indicating that someone else had driven the vehicle.